 Having worked with children for as long as I can remember, I have learned that every student can succeed with the right teaching strategies.
-I began tutoring K ???
-8th grade students when I was a senior in high school.
+I began tutoring K-8th grade students when I was a senior in high school.
 I was always strong in every subject in school and really good about fully understanding all of the concepts being covered in each of my classes.
 My main focus has always been on math but I also focus on good study skills, organization, and problem solving.
-As I entered college I continued tutoring during the year and going back to my first job over the summer.
+As I entered college I continued tutoring during the school year and went back to my first job over the summer.
 I graduated with a Bachelor of Arts in Psychology from San Francisco State University.
 Currently I work in special education as an Instructional Assistant.

 Education & Certification